For many, it may feel that the journey to the private cloud is overwhelming, with many steps to take and hurdles to overcome.

 Before such an event throws you off course, there are three core steps that you can take that will ensure you stay on track and can work towards achieving your cloud potential.

 An HCP doesn’t have full responsibility for managing and monitoring your cloud.
 Instead, there is shared responsibility between them and you.
 Being clear on this from the outset will limit any upset to you or the wider organisation down the line.

 Put simply, you are responsible for the security and compliance OF the cloud, whereas the HCP is responsible for the security and compliance IN the cloud.
 Get this wrong, and your data could be compromised.

 2 – Create a solid foundation

 This is directly related to step one: You must create the right conditions for a solid foundation to ensure agility while meeting security and compliance needs.
 Indeed, this is the only way to ensure a strategy that can grow with your business over time.

 We’ve launched Cloud Foundations to allow organisations to quickly launch secure and compliant AWS clouds, removing the complexities associated with AWS cloud deployments.
 It helps organisations who want to use the public cloud to fuel their business transformation but may be concerned about where to start and may not have the relevant in-house skills or knowledge to explore how the public cloud could benefit them fully.

 3 – Skill up

 Finally, should you find that you lack the skills internally to be able to do all of this, seek help.
-However, we live in an IT skills gap which no one is immune to – even AWS currently has 700 vacancies for cloud experts alone, never mind data scientists, coders or developers.
+However, we live in an IT skills gap that no one is immune to – even AWS currently has 700 vacancies for cloud experts alone, never mind data scientists, coders or developers.